 Olivier Hénot

 I specialize in the study of nonlinear differential equations, particularly those set on infinite dimensional spaces, such as delay and partial differential equations.
 I investigate aspects of dynamical system theory, with a focus on invariant manifolds, connecting orbits, as well as bifurcation analysis.
 This research employs numerical simulations to explore intricate dynamics, which are then rigorously coupled with analytic methods to prove ‘‘what is seen on the screen’’.
-For the verification to succeed, we make a choice of function spaces, basis functions, so that the analytic estimates and the computational parameters operate conjointly to bound the errors sufficiently tightly.
 This process draws from several fields, such as numerical analysis, functional analysis and approximation theory.

 I also have a particular interest for applications, specifically in celestial mechanics.